Clinical Research Fellow in Clinical Neuroscience (Institute of Psychiatry, Psychology and Neuroscience – King’s College

 Dr Agrawal’s research activities are focussed on CLL biology and developing novel approaches to treating this incurable disease; and improving patient experience with the development of the “remote patient monitoring programme”, which allows specialist follow-up without requiring attendance at the hospital.
 His current activities in the field of invasive fungal disease include a diagnostic study of high-risk haematology patients looking at improved and earlier diagnosis.
 He is also working to develop clinical guidelines and integrated care pathways for managing infection in the high-risk haemato-oncology setting and to promote best practice and highlight new developments through educational meetings.

-Dr Padman Vamadevan completed a Natural Sciences degree at Queens’ College, Cambridge, and subsequently completed his medical degree on the fast-track programme at Guy’s, King’s and St Thomas’ School of Medicine in London.
-During his Academic Foundation training at Guy’s & St Thomas’ Hospitals, he worked at Quintiles Drug Research Unit as a Clinical Trials Physician, where he was involved in trial design and management, adverse event reporting, and trial data analysis.
+Dr Padman Vamadevan undertook a Natural Sciences degree at Queens’ College, Cambridge, and subsequently completed his medical degree on the fast-track programme at Guy’s, King’s and St Thomas’ School of Medicine in London.
+He subsequently secured an Academic Foundation training post at Guy’s & St Thomas’ Hospitals, during which he was seconded to Quintiles Drug Research Unit where he was involved in trial design and management and data analysis.

-Following this, he was appointed as an Academic Clinical Fellow in Clinical Pharmacology at St George’s Hospital.
-During this period, he published several peer-reviewed papers, and received a fellowship to speak about his research at the European Respiratory Society congress.
-He has also been a keen educator, both to medical students and allied health professionals, delivering a spectrum of teaching ranging from small group-based discussions to formal lectures.

-Subsequently, he has taken up posts at the Macmillan Cancer Centre, Royal Marsden Hospital, and more recently, the Heart of Kent Hospice, which have afforded him significant relevant clinical experiance.
+Following this, he was appointed as an Academic Clinical Fellow in Clinical Pharmacology at St George’s Hospital and during this period, published multiple peer-reviewed papers, whilst also receiving a travel fellowship to speak at the European Respiratory Society congress.
+Subsequently, he has taken up a variety of Haematological and Oncological posts at a variety of leading cancer institutions in London, which have afforded him significant relevant clinical experiance.

-He has worked at the Care Oncology Clinic for over two years, and his familiarity with Biochemistry, Clinical Pharmacology, and Oncology are consistent with the academic lineages that underpin the metabolic treatments offered by the Care Oncology Clinic.
+He has worked at the Care Oncology Clinic for over two years, and his familiarity with Biochemistry, Clinical Pharmacology, Clinical Research Studies and Oncology are consistent with the academic lineages that underpin the metabolic treatments offered by the clinic.